The Battle Subway

 Ending a Challenge

-The player's challenge ends when they attain the maximum Win Streak of their current format, when the third battle in their challenge concludes, or when the player forfeits their challenge.
+The player's challenge ends when the third battle in their challenge concludes, or when the player loses.

-In any case, after the player's challenge ends, the referee will tally the BP earned by the player and direct them to the BP shop to select their prizes.
-The player will claim their desired prizes in the Prize Claim Thread (not in this thread or their challenge thread.)
+In any case, after the player's challenge ends, the referee will tally the BP earned by the player and direct them to the BP shop in this thread to select their prizes.

 Challenge Signup Form